“I am not solitary whilst I read and write, though nobody is with me.” – Ralph Waldo Emerson

 In Fall 2016, the English Department debuted an undergraduate journal, The Holston, a rigorous and beautiful publication that you can take part in shaping.
 The Holston Journal strives to illustrate the powerful nature of community, and the world in which we live.
 The quality of submissions, the hand-drawn cover and page illustrations, and the brilliance of the design, demonstrates the importance of the arts to the King community.

 What can I do with an English major?

 As an English major, you will be well-equipped to enter any field that requires critical thinking, and solid speaking, reading, and writing skills.
 You can pursue teaching, writing, law, publishing, marketing—to name only a few.
 Or, we will help prepare you for graduate school to further your study.

 Potential Careers for English majors

-To view all required courses please click here.
+To view all required courses for a BA in English click here.

 To view all required courses for a Minor in English click here.